karinafarina/MYNEXTOR/README.md

 # MyNextor

-In this project, I learned practiced my ability to use CSS Grid.
+In this project, I practiced my ability to use CSS Grid.